MathieuNls/bianca/bianca.md

 ## Building a database of defect-commits and fix-commits {#sub:golden}

+_COMMENT FOR MATHIEU: There is a lot of repetition here about commit-guru from section 3B.
+I say remove the commmit-guru text and just say as discussed earlier in section 3B_

 To validate the results obtained by BIANCA, we needed to use a reliable approach marking defect-commits.
-For this, we turned to commit-guru [@Rosen2015] which has the ability to unwind the complete history of a project and label commits as defect-commits if they appear to be linked to a closed issue.
+For this, we turned to Commit-guru [@Rosen2015] which has the ability to unwind the complete history of a project and label commits as defect-commits if they appear to be linked to a closed issue.
 We use the commit-guru labels as the baseline to compute the precision and recall of BIANCA.
-The process used by commit-guru to identify commits that introduce a defect is simple and reliable in terms of accuracy and computation time.
+The process used by Commit-guru to identify commits that introduce a defect is simple and reliable in terms of accuracy and computation time [REF TSE].
 First, Commit-guru downloads all the issues that were classified as bug by the project team and closed by a commit from the project management system.
-Second, for each issue, Commit-guru extracts the commit that fixed the issue which is simply known as _fix_ of _fix commit_.
+Second, for each issue, Commit-guru extracts the commit that fixed the issue which is simply known as _fix_ or _fix commit_.
 From the _fix_ commit, Commit-guru computes the _blame/annotate_ scm operation.
 The  _blame/annotate_ allows to retrieve the parent commits of the _fix commit_.
 The parent commits of the _fix commits_ are known as _defect introducing-commits_ as they introduced modification that lead to an issue and a fix.